apache/activemq-website/src/components/classic/documentation/developing-plugins.md

 ```
 You can omit the element configuration.
 For more details on the available annotation options see [here](http://geronimo.apache.org/xbean/xbean-ant-task.html)

-If you are submitting your plugin to the ActiveMQ Classic project then it will end up being included in the maven build step to create the XBean artifacts as part of the jar (in the META-INF/services area).
+If you are submitting your plugin to the ActiveMQ project then it will end up being included in the maven build step to create the XBean artifacts as part of the jar (in the META-INF/services area).

-However if you are writing an external plugin to ActiveMQ Classic then you will need to add the maven-xbean-plugin to your Maven 2 build.
+However if you are writing an external plugin to ActiveMQ then you will need to add the maven-xbean-plugin to your Maven 2 build.
 Refer to the [activemq-spring/pom.xml](https://github.com/apache/activemq/tree/main/activemq-spring/pom.xml) as an example of using this plugin.

 ### Configuring plugins without custom XML